Deed of Trust Template, Free Download 2026

 A private lender or hard money lender is funding a real estate investment and requires a deed of trust in second or third lien position behind the existing first deed of trust.

 The existing loan has been paid in full and you need to initiate the reconveyance process by requesting the trustee to release the lien and transfer legal title back to the property owner.
+After reconveyance, a deed template transferring clear title confirms the owner holds unencumbered ownership.

 You are refinancing a property and the new lender requires a replacement deed of trust to be recorded after the existing deed of trust is reconveyed upon payoff of the prior loan.
+Some lenders accept a short form deed of trust template that incorporates standard provisions by reference, reducing the recording page count and fees.

 What Should a Deed of Trust Include?